fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-01-24】[ethereum\-optimism / superchain\-registry](https://github.com/ethereum-optimism/superchain-registry) - An index of chains which serves as the source of truth for who’s in the Superchain Ecosystem
 * 【2025-01-21】[google / osv\-scalibr](https://github.com/google/osv-scalibr) -
 * 【2025-01-20】[stonith404 / pocket\-id](https://github.com/stonith404/pocket-id) - A simple and easy\-to\-use OIDC provider that allows users to authenticate with their passkeys to your services
 * 【2025-01-14】[openai / openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API